YaManicKill/mckinlay.me/index.md

 image: "https://unsplash.it/600/400?image=1000"
 ---

 My name is Alistair McKinlay.
-I am a software developer, focusing on web backend and frontend.
+I am a software developer, focusing on web development.

 Here are some of the projects I work on: